LogicIsPlantingBomb/RideOn-Cabio--frontend/README.md

 A form for users to log in, featuring fields for email and password.
 Includes a link for new users to create an account and an option to sign in as a captain.

 ### UserSignup.jsx
-A form for new users to register, collecting essential information.
+A form for new users to register, collecting essential information:
+- First Name
+- Last Name
+- Email
+- Password

+Implements two-way data binding using React hooks (`useState`) and a form submit handler to gather and log user data.

 ### CaptainLogin.jsx
 A form for captains to log in.

 ### CaptainSignup.jsx
-A form for new captains to register.
+A form for new captains to register, collecting essential information:
+- First Name
+- Last Name
+- Email
+- Password

+Uses controlled components for input fields, with real-time state updates and a submit handler for data processing.

 ---